Master-Kohga/enigma/README.md

 # Enigma Machine

-A program which emulate the enigma machine.
+A C# program designed to emulate a German cipher-machine, the Enigma Machine.